-The overall framework of the WHO guidelines, as described in its opening statements, is to promote healthy sleeping and physical behaviors and to reduce physical inactivity, a noteworthy risk factor for mortality and obesity.
-The term that was chosen to describe this problematic physical inactivity is "sedentary activities".
-According to the WHO glossary of terms (p. Ⅳ), sedentary activities include two types of activities: sedentary screen time, which is the "time spent passively watching screen-based entertainment (TV, computer, mobile devices)" and other sedentary behaviors, which are characterized by low levels of metabolic activity in a "sitting, reclining or lying posture".
+The overall framework of the WHO guidelines, as described in its opening statements, is to promote healthy sleeping and physical behaviors and to reduce physical inactivity – a noteworthy risk factor for mortality and obesity.
+The term that was chosen to describe this problematic physical inactivity is ‘sedentary activities’.
+According to the WHO glossary of terms (p. Ⅳ), sedentary activities include two types of activities: ‘sedentary screen time’, which is the “time spent passively watching screen-based entertainment (TV, computer, mobile devices)” and other ‘sedentary behaviors’ that are characterized by low levels of metabolic activity in a “sitting, reclining or lying posture”.
 The examples given for sedentary behaviors (without screens) include the time spent in a car seat or a stroller but also the time spent listening to a story.
-This equivalence between 'listening to a story' and 'sitting restrained in a car seat' is understood assuming the overall framework of the physical inactivity and the problem of childhood obesity.
-Too much sitting without enough physical movement can lead to obesity, no matter the content of the sedentary activity.
-However, the above mentioned news headlines did not focus on the simple act of sitting without movement or better yet, sitting 'listening to a story'.
-They were also not about obesity and physical health.
+The equivalence between listening to a story and sitting restrained in a car seat is understood, assuming the overall framework of physical inactivity being linked to the problem of childhood obesity: Too much sitting without enough physical movement can lead to obesity, no matter the content of the sedentary activity.
+However, the above-mentioned news headlines did not focus on the simple act of sitting without movement or better yet, sitting listening to a story.
+The headlines were also not about obesity and physical health.
 Not surprisingly, the headlines gave voice to a narrow aspect of the guidelines, warning against the psychosocial negative consequences of sedentary screen time.

-To some extent, the news reporters are right.
-Although the recommendations on sedentary activities are presented in a unified section (Figure 1), the binding of sedentary behaviors with screen time is not trivial, especially in light of the general perspective of the guidelines which singles out inactivity and obesity.
-Consider a familiar scenario in which our young child cries in his/her car sit during a long drive.
-Are we parents allowed to expose him/her to children' songs on YouTube?
+To some extent, the news reporters were right.
+The binding of sedentary behaviors with screen time in the recommendations (Figure 1) is not trivial, especially when viewed from the general perspective of the guidelines, which singles out inactivity and obesity.
+Consider a familiar scenario in which a young child cries in his/her car seat during a long drive.
+According to the guidelines, is it alright for parents to play him/her children’s songs on YouTube?
 Ostensibly, the child is already sitting in a state of a sedentary behavior and the additional screen time would not add more risk for obesity.
-In other words, assuming that our children are physically active and that their sleeping habits are decent, can we expose them to screens?
-To answer this question we should disregard the general framework of the guidelines and dive into the psychological outcomes of screen time.
+In other words, assuming that children are physically active and that their sleeping habits are decent, can we expose them to screens?
+To answer this question, we should disregard the general framework of the guidelines and dive into the psychological outcomes of screen time.

-The 'summary of evidence' section (page 8) implies that screen time is a possible risk factor for the both physical and psychological development of children: The evidence on the negative physical effects of screens address adiposity and motor development and the evidence on the psychological effects address children's cognitive development and psychosocial health (page 8).
-Yet, in order to examine the unique consequences of screens beyond other plain inactivity-sedentary behaviors, such as listening to a story, a special attention should be given to the cognitive and the psychosocial alleged implications.
-This is because there is no reason to assume that sedentary time with screens is more risky for adiposity and motor development than sedentary time without screens (i.e., the physical inactivity leads to adiposity, not the content of a TV show).
+The ‘summary of evidence’ section of the WHO guidelines (page 8) implies that screen time is a possible risk factor for both the physical and psychological development of children: the evidence on the negative physical effects of screens addresses adiposity and motor development, and the evidence on the psychological effects address children’s cognitive development and psychosocial health (page 8).
+Yet, in order to examine the unique consequences of screens beyond other forms of inactivity or sedentary behaviors, such as listening to a story, special attention should be given to the alleged cognitive and psychosocial implications.
+This is because there is no reason to assume that sedentary time with screens poses a greater risk for adiposity and motor development than sedentary time without screens (i.e., it is the physical inactivity that leads to adiposity, not the content of a TV show).

-Block 2 – The quality of evidence for negative psychological outcomes of screens is very poor.
+Block 2: The quality of evidence for negative psychological outcomes of screens is very poor